How to run jobs with PBS/Pro on Cherry-creek

 The following is a quick step-by-step guide to getting started running jobs on cherry-creek.

-A zip achive containing the files used in this example are available from: example-pbs.zip.
+A zip achive containing the files used in this example are available from: example-pbs.tar.

 cd example-pbs